joaop-mirfa/vault-common/common/Software Arch Principles/SOLID Principles/Single Reponsibility Principle.md

 - reduce merge conflicts
 	- if 2 developers works in same file, if they alter diferent functions, reduce the probability of error

+## How to reduce/minimize erros of this principles

 ### Obs

 1. There is no need to have multiple classes that all hold just one function.
 Try to find the right balance when defining responsibilities and classes.